jerryli1981/Semantic-Textual-Similarity/README.md

 Tree-LSTM is implemented by Torch.
 More details can be found at https://github.com/stanfordnlp/treelstm .

 I would like to compare Torch and Theano for specific task.
-I try three solutions
+Therefore, I made this translation.
+I try three solutions listed below,

 1) main_lasagne.py is using Lasagne https://github.com/Lasagne/Lasagne.git